slu-soc5650/slu-soc5650.github.io/content/docs/meeting_01.md

 <br>

+## Meeting Goals
+This course meeting has an emphasis on the following goals:

+  1. Introduce the basic themes of the course
+  2. Critique an example web map and the process used to create it
+  3. Construct simple interactive web maps using leaflet

 ## Before Class

+### Tasks

+  1. Complete all course onboarding tasks posted in Module 1 if you have not already done so (see Blackboard)
+  2. Complete the two videos and the reading listed on the syllabus (see below)
+  3. Submit Entry Ticket 1 (see Blackboard)

 ### Open Data and GIS in Los Angeles
 One of the course learning outcomes is titled "GISc and Public Policy".
 Much of the data that we will use this semester is available to us because governmental agencies at the Federal, state, and local levels have published it and made it accessible.
 We call the movement to make as much data available as possible "open data".